ImmaginaBiotechnology/Documents/Martian.md

 This is the **MASTER FILE** for ribosome profiling results.
 All other results are calculated by using information in this file.
 The columns are in order;
 - **transcript:** Transcript ID of the RPF that aligned to
 - **read_start:** The position where the RPF starting on the transcript that aligned.
 Since python indexes are starting from "0" minimum nucleotide position in each transcript is **"0"**
 - **read_end:** The position of the last nucleotide of the RPF on the transcript that aligned.
+Since python indexes are starting from "0" minimum nucleotide position in each transcript is **"0"** hence CDS end in the gene browsers can be **"read_end + 1"**
 - **read_len:** Length of the RPF
 - **read_id:** ID of the RPF in the alignment (.bam) file
 - **cds_start:** Start position of the Coding Region (CDS) of the relative transcript.
 Since python indexes are starting from "0" minimum nucleotide position in each transcript is **"0"** hence CDS start in the gene browsers can be **"cds_start + 1"**